Facebook X Instagram Youtube Pinterest TikTok

 Many states have their own unique names for Bigfoot.
 In east Texas, Bigfoot is sometimes referred to as Boggy Bill, for example.
 Kentucky calls him Cave Yeller, Oklahoma has coined him Devil Monkey, and Ohio often mentions him as Woods Child.

-As for southwest Virginia, its resident Bigfoot-like monster is known as the “Beast of Gum Hill.”
-The Beast is most frequently spotted in the Saltville area.
-Saltville, Virginia lies about three hundred-fifty miles east of Williamsburg.
 The town is named after the various salt marshes that dot the region.
 Pre-colonial times, Native American tribes, including the Algonquian and Sioux, mined the mineral from Saltville’s salt deposits and used it as a condiment.
 Once European settlers arrived, the demand for salt increased.
-Colonists used salt to preserve their food.
-By the Civil War era, “Virginia was the leading producer of saltpeter,”15 an essential ingredient to black powder.

 The Beast of Gum Hill was featured in a Season 2 episode of Animal Planet’s Finding Bigfoot.
-The show’s team of researchers arrived in Virginia to investigate a Youtube video16 uploaded on April 5, 2009.
+The show’s team of researchers arrived in Virginia to investigate a Youtube video uploaded on April 5, 2009.
 The video follows a man named Chuck Newton as he rides an ATV through a river bed in the Gum Hill area.
-Suddenly, a dark, seven foot figure darts through the woods in front of him.
-He was filmed by his friend, Eric.

 The Finding Bigfoot team, led by Bigfoot hunting veteran Cliff Barackman, first interviewed the two men, and then set up camp at the site where the incidence occurred.
 They also talked to other locals and discovered that many of them had also encountered Sasquatch-like beasts.
 One woman, for instance, once “saw three or four large, upright figures chasing deer in the woods”17 while smoking on her porch at night.

-According to Cliff Barackman, “Virginia holds a lot of promise for bigfooters.”18 He again managed the Finding Bigfoot team during their second visit to the state, this time during Season 5.
+According to Cliff Barackman, “Virginia holds a lot of promise for bigfooters.”
+He again managed the Finding Bigfoot team during their second visit to the state, this time during Season 5.
 They analyzed the photograph below, which was taken by a hunting club member.

 Is this creature a bear?
 Or, Bigfoot?